 This video offers tips for student safety on campus.

 In addition, the school recommends keeping cars locked and valuables out of sight when parked on campus to reduce the risk of motor vehicle theft.
-While no student likes to think about the possibility of a crime occurring to them while they are at schools, events do happen from time to time.
+While no student likes to think about the possibility of a crime occurring to them while they are at school, events do happen from time to time.
 While a safe college campus greatly reduces the possibility, an appropriate amount of care and caution can also go far to promoting student safety on college campuses nationwide.

 Questions?
 Contact us on Facebook. @communitycollegereview